by Andrea M. Darcy

 photo by Daria Nepriakhina

-Psychologist John Gottman also discovered, in later research with his partner Julia Gottman, that if you take even a 20-minute break after a tough discussion to stop talking and just read magazines?
+Psychologist John Gottman also discovered that if you take even a 20-minute break after a tough discussion to stop talking and just read magazines?
 When you get back to discussing the issues, you will again have access to affection and humour.

 The trick here is not to compromise secretly, which can lead to victim mode and a buildup of resentment.
 If it feels a compromise, let them know, even if you are happy to make it.
 This means you are at the same time letting your partner know your needs.